Ledgerback/Bikestream/Documents/Research/Databike_Proof_of_Concept.md

 The CA3 collects the following information:

+- Volts,
+- Speed,
+- Amps,
+- Amp-hours,
+- %regen,
+- Watt-hours/km
+- Distance
+- Human watts
+- PAS Rotations per minute (RPM)
+- PAS Torque Newton meters
+- Throttle In voltage
+- Throttle Out voltage
+- Temperature degrees in Celsius
+- Auxiliary Analog
+- Auxiliary Digital
+- Flags
+  - 1/2/3= Preset #
+  - X= Throttle Fault
+  - B= Brake
+  - A= Amp Limiting
+  - W= Watt Limiting
+  - T= Temp Limiting
+  - V= Low Volts Limiting
+  - S= Speed Limiting
+  - s= Low Speed Limiting

 ### Nexus 5x Data

-The GPS data streamed from the Nexus 5x via the Bluetooth2GPS app are NMEA strings.
+The GPS data streamed from the Nexus 5x via the Bluetooth2GPS Android application are [National Marine Electronics Association (NMEA) sentences](https://www.gpsinformation.org/dale/nmea.htm#nmea).
+For more information, refer to the NMEA standard.

+The first word describes the data type (starting with a *$*), and the rest of the sentence is information that is interpreted based on the data type.

-The following NMEA strings are streamed from the Bluetooth2GPS app:
+The following NMEA data types are streamed from the Nexus 5x via the Bluetooth2GPS app:

+- GPGGA
+- GPRMC
+- GPGSA
+- GPGSV
+- GPRMB
+- HCHDG

 ### Need for Data Manipulation